vik20000in/LearnNest/README.md

 - **Prompt Engineering**: We construct a detailed prompt including the subject, selected chapters, syllabus context, and difficulty level.
 - **Context**: The syllabus text you enter for each chapter is sent to the AI to ensure questions are relevant.
 - **Output**: The AI returns a structured JSON format which the app renders into a printable paper.
+- **Storage**: Generated papers are automatically saved to the database for future reference.

 ## Adding Subjects/Classes